 I’d like to underscore the fact that this research does not aim to determine if empathy is good or bad.
 It aims to draw the limitations of how empathy affects us and how contexts change the effect of empathy.
 Specifically, research is uncovering the boundary conditions for the positive side of empathy.

-In 2012, Mark Tarrant, Raff Calitri, Dale Weston, an independent team, found additional support to the empathy-induced negative social interactions between different groups.
-Their experiments were done on a total of 227 university students where in-group/out-group was defined as college affiliation & nationality.
-They utilized a perspective-taking writing task to induce empathy and understanding to evaluate its effects.
-In their experiments, participants with stronger in-group identification viewed out-group members less favorably and described them with more negative traits due to the damaging effects of a perspective-taking task.
+In 2012, Mark Tarrant, Raff Calitri, Dale Weston, an independent team, found additional support for empathy-induced negative social interactions between different groups.
+Their experiments were done on a total of 227 university students where in-group/out-group was defined based on college affiliation & nationality.
+They utilized a perspective-taking writing task to induce empathy and understanding (writing about how an experience will be in a different situation).
+In their experiments, participants with stronger in-group identification viewed out-group members less favorably and described them with more negative traits.
+Researchers suspect this was due to the damaging effects of a perspective-taking task.

 One explanation for this finding comes from a previous meta-analysis which suggests that people tend to make their group identity distinct and dominant.
 People with a very strong group-identity take a defensive stance to protect their group-identity against other groups.
 That may result in negative evaluations of out-group members and a tendency to pass derogatory remarks.
 Taking on out-group perspectives can induce the motivation to amplify and reinforce in-group identity, which is a self-serving behavior – contrary to what empathy aims to achieve.